 - 6,700 new homes with a mix of sale, rental and affordable homes

-- Up to 4 million square feet of new office space providing for over 25,000 jobs
+- 3+ million square feet of new office space providing over 25,000 jobs

 - A new high street, with local shops and restaurants

-- Improved transport connections, with an additional Thameslink station serving the area
+- Improved transport connections, with the new Brent Cross West Thameslink station serving the area

 - Better walking and cycle routes

-- New bridges over the North Circular, Midland Main Line and Hendon Way
+- New bridges over the North Circular Road, Midland Main Line and Hendon Way

 - New squares and parks with inspiring places for children to play